 To be honest the accommodation is basic once you reach Forest Camp.
-Expect shared bathrooms and this foam mattresses.
+Expect shared bathrooms and thin foam mattresses.
 This is expected to improve as the trek becomes more popular.

 In Forest Camp there are only three tea houses to stay at.
 Filling up is rarely a problem but it does show how new this trekking route is.
 Personally speaking I didn't have a problem with any of the accommodation but I would advise to bring some ear plugs in case you have a noisy neighbor and some baby wipes for the bathroom.

-Running hot water is no available.
-Buckets of hot water is available.
-Most people either forgo a full wash for two days or makes do with a bucket bath.
+Running hot water is not available from Forest camp onwards.
+Buckets of hot water are available.
+Most people either forgo a full wash for two days or make do with a bucket bath.

 During the winter months fires are commonplace including fires for under your table on the coldest of nights.